VPNRank.io

 Russia’s advanced censorship and surveillance apparatus requires specific VPN capabilities.
 Not all VPNs work in Russia:

 Russia uses deep packet inspection (DPI) via TSPU equipment installed at major ISPs to detect and block VPN traffic.
-Only VPNs with obfuscation — disguising VPN traffic as regular HTTPS — can reliably connect.
-NordVPN’s obfuscated servers work in Russia.
+Only VPNs with advanced privacy tools — disguising VPN traffic as regular HTTPS — can reliably connect.
+NordVPN’s advanced privacy servers work in Russia.

 Non-Russian Jurisdiction